Pocket/proxy-server/CONTRIBUTING.md

 ## Contributing

-Thank you for checking out our Pocket Extensions work.
+Thank you for checking out our Pocket Proxy Server work.
 We welcome contributions from everyone!
 By participating in this project, you agree to abide by the Mozilla [Community Participation Guidelines](https://www.mozilla.org/about/governance/policies/participation/).

 ### Asking questions / receiving updates